 610.4.5.1 Quality Control Testing.
 The contractor shall perform quality control (QC) testing on all eligible profiling areas and provide electronic files for smoothness data in .PFF file format to the engineer in accordance with the testing and reporting procedures in MoDOT TM-59.
 Reported IRI for each segment is the average of both wheel paths.
 Furnishing inaccurate test results may result in decertification of the inertial profiler operator.
 Average segment IRIs shall meet the threshold requirement in Table 1.

 610.4.5.2 Quality Assurance Testing.
 The engineer will perform quality assurance (QA) testing with a MoDOT inertial profiler to verify the QC test results.
 The engineer shall select a continuous portion of roadway; not adjacent to the beginning or ending of the project limits and free to the degree possible of exempted areas, such as bridges; that constitute at least 10 percent of the project lane-miles, which will be designated as the QA test length.
 The beginning and ending of the QA test length shall be clearly marked with paint.
 Both the contractor and engineer shall measure the IRI in both wheel paths for the entire QA test length with their respective inertial profilers.
 The stat and stop of the inertial profiler runs shall be triggered automatically.
-The contractor inertial profiler run on the QA test length may constitute the reqular QC test result or may be run independently from previous QC test results.
+The contractor inertial profiler run on the QA test length may constitute the regular QC test result or may be run independently from previous QC test results.
 The contractor shall provide the electronic file for the QA test length run in .PFF format to the engineer within 24 hours of testing.
 The IRI value for each segment within the QA test length shall be computed as the average of both wheel paths.
 The absolute value of the difference between the contractor and engineer IRIs shall be computed for each segment within the QA test length.
 The average of the absolute values of the IRI difference shall be 8 inches/mile or less.
 The absolute value of the IRI difference for any single segment shall be 12 inches/mile or less.

 610.4.5.3 Areas of Localized Roughness.
 An area of localized roughness (ALR) is any length of pavement with a continuous 25-foot average IRI measured in the right wheel path that exceeds the maximum threshold set in Table 1.
 ALRs shall be corrected.